Experience how the world we know today was created.

 In the museum's eight-meter-long archaeological dig box, children can excavate skeletons and treasure hunt with a metal detector.
 The many fascinating objects from the Iron Age tell the story of a time when the first villages were established.

 Experience how the Industrial Revolution created the world we know today, with leisure, abundance, and global climate crisis.
 And join us on a trip to the legendary local disco Crazy Daisy from the years 1990-2010, in the exhibition about the history of nightlife!

 All of the museum's exhibits have fun activities for children.
 The indoor backyard invites play for kids and those young at heart.
 Here, you are allowed to jump, climb, and play with everything.
 Crawl in the scaffolding, operate the crane, and use the cotton scale.

 The museum is set within the historical context of an old cotton factory, offering a truly unique authenticity and atmosphere.
 The museum equally emphasizes sensory experiences and classic museum education.

 Free parking is available.
 Be sure to read the signs, to make sure you park in the free parling area.

 The museum has good accessibility for wheelchair users and those with mobility issues.

 Special exhibitions and events

-Please note that special exhibitions and events below is in danish.
+Please note that info on special exhibitions and events below is in Danish.